EVERY PICTURE TELLS A STORY

 This reunion brought together a large number of old Horsham Loco footplatemen from the Horsham steam depot era.

-Front row left ~ right: Brian Whitehead, Bill Hutchings, Tony Luff, Dave Greenwood, Reg Hampshire, George Wrighton, Dick Ford, Peter Symons & Don Payne
+Front row left ~ right: Brian Whitehead, Bill Hutchings, Tony Luff, Dave Greenwood, Reg Hampshire, George Wrighton, Dick Ford, Peter Symons (Guard) & Don Payne

 & Neville Speed .